 You can always come back later and add on once you’ve got yourself a basic website that’s working for you.

-The best way to combat the time and effort suck that WordPress can be is to partner with a specialized developer to take that job off your hands.
+The best way to combat the time and effort suck that WordPress can be is to partner with a specialized developer (like me!) to take that job off your hands.

-In the words of my favorite Master Life Coach, Brooke Castillo: “Spending all of your time trying to figure out WordPress and how to do a theme is not the best use of your time.”
+Because spending all of your time trying to figure out WordPress is not the best use of your time.

-If you’re thinking about starting your life coaching website (or perhaps you’re in the muck of it right now), then you should definitely check out my 5 tips for a sleek coaching website right here.
+If you’re thinking about DIYing your life coaching website (or perhaps you’re in the muck of it right now), then you should definitely check out my 5 tips for a sleek coaching website right here.
 You’ll learn my 5 tips tips for creating a professional website that appeals to your audience.